pay-rails/pay/docs/2_configuration.md

 ## Emails

-Emails can be enabled/disabled using the `send_emails` configuration option (enabled by default).
+Emails can be enabled/disabled independently using the `emails` configuration option as show in the configuration section below (all are enabled by default).

 When enabled, the following emails will be sent when:

 - A charge succeeded
 - A charge was refunded
 - A yearly subscription is about to renew
+- A payment action is required

 ## Configuration